negnetsolutions/tinyslide/README.md

 # tinyslide

-Super Tiny Responsive jQuery css3 slider
+Super Tiny Responsive css3 slider that only requires jQuery.

+*Warning: this software is totally alpha.
+Don't use it.
+It's not ready.*